Back to People

 How would you describe the learning & development culture at GIC?

 Top-notch.
-There is genuine interest by the organization in growing and developing our people.
-Aside from the opportunities provided within the department, GIC also helps staff to learn from another team/department through mobility opportunities.
-Also, GIC School (they are the Learning & Development Team equivalent) ensures our staff are equipped with the necessary skills and knowledge.
-I am impressed with the Global Foundation Programme that they run annually for all new hires and promotes.
-Workshops and panel sessions that they organize help new hires to assimilate well into the organisation.
+There is genuine interest by the organisation in growing and developing our people.
+Beyond opportunities within the department, GIC encourages staff to learn from other teams through mobility opportunities.
+The GIC School, our Learning & Development Team, ensures staff are equipped with the necessary skills and knowledge.
+I am impressed with the Global Foundation Programme, which is run annually for all new hires and promotes.
+Workshops and panel sessions organised by GIC School help new hires assimilate well into the organisation.

 What do you read to keep abreast with business/industry knowledge?

-Straits Times, Financial Times, Industry articles and magazines.
-I am also a member of the Advocacy Committee in the Institute of Internal Auditors which is an avenue for me to learn the latest developments relating to the profession.
-I also attend industry networking events in the financial services industry.
-All the formal and informal catch ups with colleagues from other departments also help us stay abreast of the latest developments.
-Given the scope that my team and I cover is wide, we would divide and conquer to keep abreast of external developments and share our insights in our team meetings.
+I read The Straits Times, Financial Times, industry articles, and magazines, and listen to podcasts on various topics, including the latest developments in AI.
+I volunteer in different capacities at the Institute of Internal Auditors Singapore, which provides an avenue to learn about the latest developments in the profession.
+I also attend industry networking events in financial services.
+Formal and informal catch-ups with colleagues from other departments help us stay abreast of the latest developments.
+Given the wide scope my team covers, we divide and conquer to keep up with external developments and share insights in our team meetings.

 Our Work